Skip to content

 Climate data handling with spatial interpolation and matching strategies.

-This module provides tools for aligning climate data with raster cells using either index-based lookup or spatial interpolation.
-It supports graceful fallbacks when climate data is incomplete or sparse.
+This module provides tools for aligning climate data with raster cells using index-based lookup or spatial interpolation.
+Three spatial methods are supported:

 import pandas as pd